gitKrystan/natsyrk/README.md

 ##### By Krystan Menne

-Natsyrk is my personal portfolio site.
-It features:
-* automation using the github API
+Natsyrk automatically generates portfolio entries using the Github API.

 ## Prerequisites
 * Ruby 2.2.2 or greater